S1.E5.Shoe_Horn

 “Yeah.
 I’m getting tired of it, too.”

 Tucked away on the smallest side of the oblong building was a video store that was dressed up like a nerd’s paradise.
-Posters and cardboard characters from franchises like Star Wars, Star Trek, Terminator, Aliens, Robocop and Nightmare on Elm Street filled up the windows, partially hiding the surprisingly large number of people inside.
+Posters and cardboard characters from franchises like Star Wars, Star Trek, Terminator, Alien, Robocop and Nightmare on Elm Street filled up the windows, partially hiding the surprisingly large number of people inside.

-“I didn’t start coming here until I was thirteen actually, so we’re safe from my kid self,” Wes explained and opened the glass door.
+“We didn’t actually start coming here until I was twelve, so we’re safe from my kid self,” Wes explained and opened the glass door.
 “Hope you like the hemp smell.”

 “What’s back there?”
 Jace asked, pointing in the room’s general direction.

-“Geez.
+“Wow.
 You’re a lot of things, but at least you’re not boring like that stuff.”

 Wes rubbed his neck.
 “Anyway, this place is like a record or comic book store; I always got that vibe.
 I have to register a card, so go explore.
 Don’t talk to any hipsters.”